singhshashank25/Orange_cube/README.md

 # Problem Faced
-- **cold-start problelm** : Recommendation for new user and new movies is Problem for me.
-So for new user i recommend most popular movie and new movie are recommend to user according to genres and keyword
+- **cold-start problelm** : Recommendation for new user and new movies was a problem for me.
+So for new user I recommended most popular movie and new movie are recommend to user according to genres and keyword
-- **integration of python and Nodejs** : using "require("child_process").spawn" i get rid of this
+- **integration of python and Nodejs** : using "require("child_process").spawn" I got rid of this

 # **Future**
 **Recommend similar choice user** :- Recommendation of user those who watch moive of similar genres and keyword.
-- i plan to add genres and keyword of all the searched movie one one user and do similarly for others.
+- I plan to add genres and keyword of all the searched movie
 - convert whole thing in vector using countVectorizer
 - store distance of one user with all other user in matrix using cosine_similarity
 - Then recommend most similar user